Luil0/NFL_stats/README.md

 In this project python is used to scrape through the html in the NFL teams page and extract specific details to compile into a structured formant.
 The information that is retrieved is used to explore the variables, create graphs, and analyze the NFL team's data.

 ## Features and Capabilities
-- extract NFL team data: retreive offense and opponent team name, week, day, record, score, total yards, passing yards, rush yards, and turnovers.
+- extract NFL team data: retrieve offense and opponent team name, week, day, record, score, total yards, passing yards, rush yards, and turnovers.
-- Creating bar graph function: The funcion full_bargarphs returns bargaphs for the offense or opponent stats and showes different color based on the result.
+- Creating bar graph function: The function full_bargarphs returns bargaphs for the offense or opponent stats and shows different color based on the result.
 - Store data: Bar graphs can be stored into a png.

 ## Technologies Used